|BRJ Front Page||See all Essays||Send a Comment|

 And here is the good news: It was all for the best.
 As P.T.Barnum reputedly said, there's a sucker born every minute.
 A master con man will always best a gullible flock.
 The people of the Holy Father's Kingdom of the Air said, Yes, we know we are being raped and ravished by The Fathers, and robbed and duped by the Holy Father, but they are after all sent by God so it must be for the best.
 We still trust The Fathers, and we still worship our Holy Father.
 May they long continue to provide us with God's moral guidance.

-P.S.: In the King James Bible, the second chapter of Paul's letter to the church at Ephesus begins:
+P.S.: The second chapter of Paul's letter to the church at Ephesus (King James version of 1611) begins: